onevroad/net-websocket-spring-boot/README.md

   "d": "pong"
 }
 ```
-- The connection will be disconnected when the server who send the heartbeat event twice din't receive any response.
+- The connection will be disconnected when the server who sended the heartbeat event twice din't receive any response.

 ## Quick Start
 - add maven dependency